-However, ketamine, like any drug, has the possibility of becoming psychologically addicting.
+However ketamine, like any drug, has the possibility of becoming psychologically addicting.
 Risk factors for psychological addiction are completely different from physical addiction and have little to do with the medication in question.
 Continue reading for more information about psychological addiction and how to differentiate it from physical addiction.

 It’s important to begin by addressing the two types of addiction: psychological and physical.
 By understanding the difference between the two, you will have a better idea of what it means to say that ketamine can be psychologically addicting at the prescribed dose, but not physically addicting at the dosages a doctor would prescribe.

 The pharmacology of drugs can create physical addiction in patients and as a result, some drugs have a higher risk of addiction than others.
 The chemical makeup of a drug decides how it influences your brain.
-Some drugs, like Ibuprofen, affect your body by suppressing pain signals and lowering your fever.
+Some drugs, like Ibuprofen, affects your body by suppressing pain signals and lowering your fever.
 Other drugs, like cocaine, cause a large amount of dopamine to flood certain parts of your brain, resulting in a high and making you feel elated.

-As a recreational drug, ketamine may be known as Special K, Kit Kat, or Vitamin K. If you’re taking it to chase a high, you will soon need to take larger and larger doses to recreate the feelings.
+As a recreational drug, ketamine may be known as Special K, Kit Kat, or Vitamin K. There have been many cases where frequent dosings of high dose ketamine developed into ketamine addiction.
+If you’re taking it to chase a high, you will soon need to take larger and larger doses to recreate the feelings.

 Psychological addiction is very different from physical addiction, although they both lead to the same drug-seeking behaviors.
 Physical addiction, as noted above, is when your body becomes dependent on a drug to feel normal.
 Your body has trouble functioning normally without a baseline amount of the drug in your body and you need an increasingly larger amount of drugs to achieve a high.
 Physical addiction will lead to withdrawal symptoms when you stop taking it.

 Psychological addiction is an imagined dependence on a drug.
 You may feel like you can’t accomplish basic tasks without consuming more of the drug, even though your body isn’t physically dependent on it.
 Knowing that a specific drug makes you feel good, or that you will feel poorly without it, can cause a strong psychological addiction.

 Research on ketamine therapy pharmacology has revealed that many of the effects seen in higher doses are mostly absent in lower doses.
-Experiences regarding dissociation, or the feeling of being completely detached from reality, and hallucinations are extremely rare in subdissociative doses.
+Experiences regarding dissociation, or the feeling of being completely detached from reality, and hallucinations are rare in subdissociative doses.